jy3915/DE4Optimisation/Subsystem_1 Jiachen Yu/README.md

 ![](image/compare_surf.png)

 ### 3. Optimisation
-Open [subsystem1_optimisation.m](subsystem1_optimisation.m) and run the code in MATLAB.The optimisation method used for this objective function was nonlinear constrained optimisation.
+Open [subsystem1_optimisation.m](subsystem1_optimisation.m) and run the code in MATLAB(Elapsed time is 0.437070 seconds).The optimisation method used for this objective function was nonlinear constrained optimisation.
 A local minimum was found at the upper bounds of the variable ranges, where width = 20mm and thickness = 4.5mm.

     Local minimum found that satisfies the constraints.